 Established in 1801, Brooklyn Navy Yard started out making wooden vessels for the Navy but eventually began producing steel ships after the Civil War.
 When World War II started, 70,000 people worked at the shipyard.
 It had expanded to cover more than 356 acres by that time.

-Production at the shipyard sharply dropped after World War II but picked up again, albeit temporarily, when the Korean War started.
-Around this time, the shipyard began retrofitting aircraft carriers and renovated aircraft, such as the “Antietam.”
-The “Antietam” was the nation’s first angled-deck aircraft carrier, according to the U.S. Navy.
+- Production at the shipyard sharply dropped after World War II but picked up again, albeit temporarily, when the Korean War started.
+Around this time, the shipyard began retrofitting aircraft carriers, such as the USS Antietam.
+The Antietam was the nation’s first angled-deck aircraft carrier, according to the U.S. Navy.

 As time went on and newer vessels were built by other, more technologically advanced shipyards, workflow slowed significantly at the Brooklyn Navy Yard.
-The newer ships were so big that many could not pass under the Manhattan and Brooklyn Bridges; therefore, they could not get to the shipyard.
+The newer ships were so big that many could not pass under the Manhattan and Brooklyn Bridges and could not get to the shipyard.

 Although Brooklyn Navy Yard had already started using asbestos before the war, during World War II, asbestos use reached its peak.
 The shipyard used many products with asbestos, such as: